ietf/wiki.ietf.org/group/iab/Multi-Stake-Holder-Platform.md

 The IETF has multiple groups working on standards for virtualization techniques, including techniques used in cloud computing and datacenters.

 The [Workload Identity in Multi System Environments (wimse)](https://datatracker.ietf.org/wg/wimse/about/) Working Group is chartered to address the challenges associated with implementing fine-grained, least privilege access control for workloads deployed across multiple service platforms, spanning both public and private clouds.
-The work will build on existing standards, open source projects, and community practices, focusing on combining them in a coherent manner to address multi-service workload identity use cases such as those identified in the [Workload Identity Use Cases Internet Draft](https://datatracker.ietf.org/doc/draft-gilman-wimse-use-cases/).
+The work will build on existing standards, open source projects, and community practices, focusing on combining them in a coherent manner to address multi-service workload identity use cases.

-The goal of the WIMSE working group is to identify, articulate, and bridge the gaps and ambiguities in workload identity problems and define solutions across a diverse set of platforms and deployments, building on various protocols used in workload environments.
-The WG will standardize solutions (as proposed standard) and document existing or best practices (as informational or BCP) per the Program of Work.

 The [Network Virtualization Overlays (nvo3)](https://datatracker.ietf.org/wg/nvo3/about/) Working Group develops a set of protocols and extensions that enable network virtualization within a datacenter environment that assumes an IP-based underlay.
 An NVO3 solution provides layer 2 and/or layer 3 services for virtual networks enabling multi-tenancy and workload mobility, addressing management and security issues.